Zerubabel-J/Automated-Ad-Performance-Insights-Notifications/README.md

 1. **Week-over-Week**: When previous week data is available
 2. **Industry Benchmarks**: When historical data is missing
 3. **Isolated Analysis**: For first-time campaigns

-## 🔒 Security & Compliance

-### **Data Handling**
-- No sensitive data stored in logs
-- Secure API credential management
-- Audit trail for all workflow executions
-- Timestamp tracking for debugging

 ### **Access Control**
 - Google Sheets integration with OAuth2